 Starting with the formation of the Bodo Liberation Tigers (BLT) in 1996, after breaking away from the Bodo Volunteer Force (BVF) in the wake of the signing of the first Bodo Accord in 1993, many breakaway factions of insurgent groups have come up.
 This usually followed the Suspension of Operations or Ceasefire agreements that their parent organizations had reached with the Government.
-The major breakaway factions include the now active ULFA Independent led by Paresh Baruah and the National Democratic Party of Bodoland - Songbijit faction (NDFB-S).
+The major breakaway factions include the now active ULFA Independent led by Paresh Baruah and the National Democratic Front of Bodoland - Songbijit faction (NDFB-S).

 Aside from the splinter groups, several new militant outfits have been formed recently with different demands and objectives.
 The vacuum created by the rebel groups on ceasefire and in peace talks is also believed to have aided a new brand of insurgents to come and fill the space—the Maoists.
-The Communist Party of India (Maoist) is working in Assam under the name of the Upper Assam Leading Committee (UALC).
-On 22 November 2013, the Armed Forces (Special Powers) Act (AFSPA) was extended in Assam for another year with effect from 4 December 2013, but for the first time, the Union Home Ministry cited Maoist activities in the State as one of the reasons for extending this Act.
+The Communist Party of India (Maoist) is working in Assam under the name of the Upper Assam Leading Committee (UALC), though its activities have now dwindled due to the arrest of most of its leaders.
+When the AFSPA was extended for one year in December 2013, the Union Home Ministry for the first time cited Maoist activities in the State as one of the reasons for extending this Act.
+On 3 November 2014, the Armed Forces (Special Powers) Act (AFSPA) was extended in Assam for another year with effect from 4 November 2014.

 With the signing of Suspension of Operation agreement between the Ranjan Daimary faction of NDFB and the Central and the State Government on 12 September 2013, the number of insurgent groups in Assam talking peace with the Government rose to 13.
 These 13 outfits are: ULFA pro-talk faction, NDFB-Progressive led by Govinda Basumatary, NDFB-Ranjan Daimary faction, Karbi Longri North Cachar Hills Liberation Front (KLNLF), Kuki Revolutionary Army (KRA), United Kukigram Defence Army (UKDA), Hmar People's Convention (D) (HPC-D), Kuki Liberation Army (KLA), Adivasi Cobra Military of Assam (ACMA), Birsa Commando Force (BCF), Santhal Tiger Force (STF), All Adivasi National Liberation Army (AANLA) and Adivasi People's Army (APA).
 Among these outfits, the Government has appointed interlocutor only for the dialogue with the ULFA Pro-talk faction and the two factions of NDFB.